DCCdelang/ABM/README.md

 # ABM project of Dante de Lang, Louky Schutten, Caterina Buranelli, Ignas Krikštaponis and Kamiel Gulpen.

-## Epstein Civil Violence Model with an Media and Social Media component
+## Epstein Civil Violence Model with a Media and Social Media component

 ## The model